Toy Train Museum

-GPD hosts two toy train shows/swap meets annually, now called the Spring Toy Train Show

-(formerly Coyote).
-And a second Fall meet in November.
-The Spring meet is held the second Friday & Saturday in January.
-The Fall meet is the second Friday & Saturday in November.
-All are in November.
+GPD hosts two toy train shows/swap meets annually now called the Spring Toy Train Show and a second Fall meet in November.
+The Spring meet is held on the second Friday & Saturday in January.
+The Fall meet is held on the second Friday and Saturday in November.
 Both are open to the public and features sales model and toy